casparbein/polymeval/README.md

 5. assembly orthologue completness (with [compleasm](https://github.com/huangnengCSU/compleasm))
 6. (optional) read error estimation (with [hifieval](https://github.com/magspho/hifieval))

-Since the number of sequenced nucleotides per polymerase read set might differ considerably, polymeval has a "downsample" mode:
+Since the number of sequenced nucleotides per polymerase read set might differ considerably, polymeval has a **downsample mode**:
 1. downsample each sample to the smallest coverage of all samples (with [rasusa](https://github.com/mbhall88/rasusa))
 2. as in standard mode

 Given that each polymerase used in amplification might have unique biases, combining different polymerase read sets might alleviate single-polymerase weaknesses.
-This is how polymeval works in "combine" mode:
+This is how polymeval works in **combine mode**:
 1. Select up to five samples that should be combined
-2. downsample to the smallest coverage of all selected samples (and to 0.5, 0.4, 0.33, 0.2x of that depending on the number of combinations)
+2. downsample to the smallest coverage of all selected samples (and to 0.5, 0.4, 0.33, 0.2x of that depending on the number of combinations, with [rasusa](https://github.com/mbhall88/rasusa))
 3. as in standard mode

 All of this is done automatically, the user only has to provide a path to the input reads (in .fastq.gz format)